 There is no syntax for declaring limited views of packages, because they are always implicit.
-The implicit declaration of a limited view of a package is not the declaration of a library unit (the library package_declaration is); nonetheless, it is a library_item.
+The implicit declaration of a limited view of a package is not the declaration of a library unit (the library package declaration is); nonetheless, it is a library item.

-A library package_declaration is the completion of its limited view declaration.
+A library package_declaration is the completion of the declaration of its limited view.